know1stranger/lasa_assignment/README.md

 - To find the user and read the values rather path variables.

-## Troubleshooting
+## Troubleshooting & Known-issues

-       1) Log messages should help what's happening with the flow.
+> 1)Log messages should help what's happening with the application.
+>
-       2) Check the server is started without issues.
-Log files can help. contactlistapp-local-dev.log
-       3) Application can have multiple logs file and they are named same after appname and env they are running.
+> 2)Check the server is started without any alarming issues.
+Log files can help. contactlistapp-local-dev.log for local-dev profile.
+(Application can have multiple logs file and they are named same after appname and env they are running.)
+>
-       4) Check DB is hosted and DB updates are happening.
+> 4)Check Database is hosted and database updates are happening.
+>
-       5) Check connectivity with Elastic Server and query for any index.
+> 5)Check connectivity with Elastic Server and query for any index.
+>
+> 6)If Elasticserver is not available ContactRepositoryTestIT will fail.
+You may have the server or skip the test.
+>
+>7)To run app without ElasticServer set-up.
+Please make sure the below are set properly for environment. `application-*.properties` file has the property set to false `elasticsearch.toggleFlagOn=true`.
+The default `elasticsearch.toggleFlagOn` is set to `false` in `ContactElasticSearchService.java`.
+Log message
+Caused by: java.net.ConnectException: Connection refused at org.elasticsearch.client.RestClient.extractAndWrapCause(RestClient.java:823) ~[elasticsearch-rest-client-7.6.2.jar:7.6.2]

 ## Project Status